St Mary's Choir

-St Mary's Church has a musical tradition going back 500 years, and our all male robed choir is one of the oldest in the country.
+St Mary's Church, Bury St Edmunds has a musical tradition going back hundreds of years, and our all male robed choir is one of the oldest established choirs in the country.

-There are between thirty and forty members at any time, and we are always on the lookout for men and boys who would be interested in joining the choir.
+There are between thirty and forty members at any time, and we are always on the lookout for men and boys who would be interested in joining us.